Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 - Pure Momentum - 14.01% CAGR baseline aggressive strategy

-- Lost Decade Analysis - 100% win rate across 102 rolling periods
+- Lost Decade Analysis - 100% historical consistency across 102 rolling periods in this dataset

 Key Takeaways